Hummel (instrument): Construction

-The hummel is an instrument that exists in many forms, with regards to appearance, as well as number of strings etc. Common to all varieties is a flat top and bottom.
-There are variations in the material used, but it is always thin.
-On the top are one or more soundholes which can come in many forms.
-The strings vary in number but often include a smaller number of melody strings and a greater number of accompanying strings.
+The hummel has many related forms.
+Common to all varieties is a flat top and bottom.
+There are variations in the type of wood it is made from, but the wood is always thin.
+On the top of the instrument are one or more soundholes.
+The strings vary in number, but often include a smaller number of melody strings and a greater number of accompanying strings.
 It is not uncommon to have three melody strings: two tuned identically, and the third tuned one octave below the others.
 Under the melody strings, either directly on the body or attached to a fretboard, are about 17 frets.
 The body comes in two main forms, either a pear-shaped form with the strings in the middle, or a half-pear with the strings near the edge.

 Playing

 The hummel is placed on a table like a zither, to amplify the sound.
 The melody strings are sounded by being plucked downwards, either with fingers or a plectrum.
 The identically tuned melody strings are often fretted in unison or so to create a major third.
-It is even possible to play a sixth interval, through using the octave string.
+It is possible to play a sixth interval, through using the octave string.
 The strings are played with a plectrum and are often all played at once.
 This is common because the accompaniment strings are tuned to a suitable chord that is relatively open, for example all the strings may be tuned to D or A.

-Music

-The hummel is perfectly suited for accompanying tunes, thanks to the many accompaniment strings.
-However, because of the relatively limited range of the instrument for playing more intricate melodies and keys, it is unlikely there are many compositions written specifically for this instrument.

-Players

-The most famous hummel player is probably Otto Malmborg or Ottar Hyll as his artist name was.
-An example of a contemporary hummel player is Erik Hector, who played the hummel on many of Sågskära's productions and Henrik "Hummel" Schön.